 Satisfactory Academic Progress (SAP)

-All students enrolled in an undergraduate degree completion program or graduate program through the School of Business and School of Education must meet the Satisfactory Academic Progress (SAP) policy as determined by the University of Redlands in conjunction with the U.S. Department of Education.
+All students enrolled in an undergraduate degree completion program or graduate program through the School of Business & Society and School of Education must meet the Satisfactory Academic Progress (SAP) policy as determined by the University of Redlands in conjunction with the U.S. Department of Education.
 Students will be evaluated at the end of each year, or if their program is less than one year, after each payment period.
 SAP is evaluated both on quantitative (percentage of credits earned) and qualitative (cumulative GPA) measurements.
 See below for an explanation of both measurements.

 Quantitative SAP: All students must complete at least 67% of their attempted units in each academic year.
 For example, a student whose program is 24 units for the year must complete a minimum of 17 units to be compliant.